 - Railroad workers

-Full time, part-time and season employees are covered, as are minors and even immigrants working without authorization.
+Full-time, part-time, and seasonal employees are covered, as are minors and even immigrants working without authorization.
 A Carrollton workers’ compensation attorney from Bader Scott Injury Lawyers can handle your case.

 Psychological illnesses such as depression, anxiety, and PTSD are not covered unless they are caused by a covered occupational injury or disease.
 For example, a worker who is permanently disabled in a workplace accident may suffer from depression.
 Treatment for depression in such a case may be covered.

-Worker’s Compensation insurance is a no-fault system.
-Even if a worker was partially at fault for a workplace accident, he is covered.
+Workers’ compensation insurance is a no-fault system.
+Even if a worker was partially at fault for a workplace accident, they are covered.
 The no-fault system also protects employers from being sued by injured employees, even if the employer was negligent.

-If an employee’s injuries are caused by willful misconduct, he is not eligible for worker’s compensation benefits.
+If an employee’s injuries are caused by willful misconduct, they are not eligible for workers’ compensation benefits.
 Willful misconduct might include deliberately misusing equipment, fighting, or using drugs or alcohol on the job.

 Complete a Free Case Evaluation form now